Nien Cheng Collection

 Kang-Chi Cheng, who passed away in 1957, was involved in the Ministry of Foreign Affairs in Shanghai and served as the Chinese ambassador to Australia.
 He later became the general manager of Shell Oil Company.
 As the widow of a diplomat and businessperson, and herself an adviser to Shell Oil Company, Cheng found herself in a politically dangerous position as the Cultural Revolution gathered strength in the 1960s.
 In 1966 she was arrested by the Red Guards and charged with espionage.
 For over six years, Cheng remained in solitary confinement at the No. 1 Detention House in Shanghai.

 Upon her release in 1973, Cheng soon learned of the death of her daughter, Meiping, from an apparent suicide in 1967.
-The revelation was both heartbreaking, and a cause for suspicion for Cheng.
-After conducting a personal investigation into the matter, Cheng concluded that her daughter was murdered by the Red Guards for refusing to denounce her imprisoned mother.
-Several years after her release, Cheng left China to emigrate to Canada in 1980.
-She eventually found solace in the Washington D.C. area and became a U.S. citizen in 1988.
+However, after conducting a personal investigation into the matter Cheng concluded that her daughter was murdered by the Red Guards for refusing to denounce her imprisoned mother.
+Cheng eventually left China to emigrate to Canada in 1980.
+She later found solace in the Washington D.C. area and became a citizen of the United States in 1988.

 Following the release of Life and Death in Shanghai, Cheng spent several years on the college and public lecture circuit sharing her story.
 Cheng first came to Slippery Rock University in 1987 as a guest speaker for the newly founded Academic Honors Convocation, where she received SRU’s first Humanitarian Award.
-After her visit, she forged a relationship with the University through the efforts of SRU Vice-Provost and Associate Vice President Louis Razzano.
+Her relationship with the University continued to grow through the efforts of SRU Vice-Provost and Associate Vice President Louis Razzano.
 With Cheng’s blessing, Razzano created an endowed scholarship at SRU in 1989 in honor of her daughter Meiping, the Meiping Cheng Memorial Scholarship.
 Cheng bequeathed her library and personal papers to Slippery Rock University following her death in 2009.

 Extent